-You must send a pdf of your Free forms A, B, and C to the chapter (firstname.lastname@example.org) by 9 August.
+Preregistration either at the IAC website or by completing this form and submitting it to firstname.lastname@example.org will be greatly appreciated.
+Please send a pdf of your Free forms A, B, and C to the same address by 31 May 2022.
 We will make all the required copies, so you don’t have to worry about that!

-Plan to bring a check, credit card, or PayPal account to the contest as we won’t accept cash.
+Plan to bring a check, credit card, Venmo, or PayPal to the contest to complete registration.

-If you don’t have a Twitter account, please get one (free) and follow our chapter (@IChapter61) as that is how we will be providing real-time contest info (order of flight, score results, volunteer assignments, news updates, etc.) to reduce person-to-person contact and gathering around paper taped to walls/windows.
+If you don’t have a Twitter account, please get one (free) and follow our chapter (@IChapter61) as that is how we will be providing real-time contest info (order of flight, score results, volunteer assignments, news updates, etc.).

-We will make a final go/no-go decision (in case we don’t have enough judges or if the COVID-19 rules change against us) on 15 August.
+We will make a final go/no-go decision (in case we don’t have enough judges) on 31 May 2022.